 h.
 Early Lease Termination Procedures – The owner of the property does NOT permit any early lease terminations.
 Any lease terminations will result in an EARLY LEASE TERMINATION FEE OF THREE MONTHS’ RENT in addition to any loss of rent that the new lease terms could not make up.
 Failure to pay this prior to move-out will expose tenant to additional costs and liability such as collection costs, court costs, and attorney fees.

 b.
-Getting Ready for Home Showings – It is to everybody’s benefit to prepare the home for the market.
+Advantages for Home Preparation – It is to everybody’s benefit to prepare the home for the market.
 Preparing the home for showings will increase the chances that we can find a future renter quickly.
 Here are some advantages:

 i.
 Once we secure a renter, we take the home off the market and you will experience fewer visitors.